Ilya-Erokhin/AlfaBankTourProject/docs/Plan.md

 Steps:
 1. Press the "Buy" button

-Expected Result: the form for filling in the fields "Buy by card" is displayed
+Expected Result: The form for filling in the fields "Buy by card" is displayed
-Actual: Found The Bug*

 **2. Successful purchase by clicking on the "Buy"/"Buy in credit" button**
-Actual: Found The Bug*

 Steps:
 1. Click on the "Buy" button